cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 APB control logic
 ~~~~~~~~~~~~~~~~~
 The APB control logic interfaces with the APB bus to decode and execute commands.
-It handles register reads and writes according to the APB protocol, providing a standardized interface to the system.
+It handles CSR reads and writes according to the APB protocol, providing a standardized interface to the system.

 APB ADVANCED TIMER CSRs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- There are few common registers that store the following configurations.
+- There are few common CSRs that store the following configurations.

   - Output event select
+  - Output event enable
   - Clock enable

-- There are 4 timer modules and each timer module has its own set of registers.
-Each of the timer module specific registers store the following configuration:
+- There are 4 timer modules and each timer module has its own set of CSRs.
+Each of the timer module specific CSRs store the following configuration:

   - Arm, Reset, Update, Stop and Start
   - Prescalar value, Sawtooth mode, Clksel, Input trigger mode select, Input pins select